catse2000/readme-generator/Develop/README.md

   - [Questions](#questions)

   ## Installation
-    clone project
+    Clone the project and open in the browser

   ## Usage
-    chrome
+    This project works in Chrome, Firefox, and Safari

   ## License
-    This project has a "CC0" license.
+    This project has a "MIT" license.

   ## Contributions
-    open
+    This project is open for contribution

   ## Tests
-    none
+    Sent project to various users and had them test for bugs

   ## Questions
   My username is catse2000 <br>